MariamEssam/WuzzufDataAnalysis/README.md

 # WuzzufDataAnalysis
-Perform data analysis based on the dataset of Wuzzuf.
+*Perform data analysis based on the dataset of Wuzzuf.
+*WuzzufDataAnalysisJavaEEApp: For web services applications